Fine-tuning LLMs with NVIDIA DGX Spark and Unsloth

 Tutorial on how to fine-tune and do reinforcement learning (RL) with OpenAI gpt-oss on NVIDIA DGX Spark.

-As showcased in OpenAI’s 2025 DevDay gpt-oss-20b was successfully trained with RL and Unsloth on DGX Spark to autonomously win the 2048 game - all within 4 hours.
-You can get started with fine-tuning LLMs using Unsloth within a Docker container or a virtual environment on DGX Spark.
+As shown at OpenAI DevDay, gpt-oss-20b was trained with RL and Unsloth on DGX Spark to auto-win 2048.
+You can train using Unsloth in a Docker container or virtual environment on DGX Spark.

 You can watch Unsloth featured on OpenAI DevDay 2025 here.